-The City of Homer is soliciting proposals from prequalified teams to produce a comprehensive plan and fully update the zoning and planning code.
+The City of Homer is soliciting proposals from prequalified teams to produce a comprehensive plan and fully update Homer City Code Title 21, Zoning and Planning Code.
 These documents will help guide future development and growth for the City of Homer with an outlook of 20 years.